Google Wants You To Spend A Lot More Time In Its App

 In Google's iOS app, you'll see the updates in its feed, which appears just below the search bar:

-If you have an Android, you'll see these changes in the feed that pops up when you click on the Google Search bar.
+If you have Android, you'll see these changes in the feed that pops up when you click on the Google Search bar.

 (And if you have one of Google's Pixel phones, you'll see them when you swipe left from your home screen.)